insertish/bluej-bug-demo/README.md

-# Bug 1: BlueJ lacks UTF-8 support(?) on Windows
+# Bug 1: BlueJ Jar import (in specific cases) and export lacks proper UTF-8 support.

 I was adding Unicode to my project and when running it in BlueJ I noticed the characters were mangled, I believe that the issue has to do with BlueJ not using the correct encoding on Windows.
+I eventually figured out how to reproduce it correctly.

 ## Observations